fhdsl/capstone-sandbox/Docker_Assignment/README.md

-# ASSIGNMENT 1 Instructions: Building a Dockerfile
+# Building a Dockerfile -- Assignment Instructions:

 Your goal for this assignment is to build a working docker image.